 - Notary Public at City Hall services by appointment

 - Recreation/PARC/HEIGHTS programs/events are limited.
 You can view their upcoming programs here.
-Rentals are now limited to 50% capacity or no more than 10 people and all must wear masks.
+Rentals are limited to 25% capacity.
+Gatherings should be limited to no more than 10 people and all must wear masks.

 - Library programs/events - Check out their social media for virtual programs!

 January 14 - St. Louis County DPH asks County residents to please complete THIS SURVEY (anonymous) about how COVID-19 is affecting your lives.
 Those who complete it will be entered into a drawing for a $50 gift card.